TCI/OneRoster/README.md

   ```ruby
   client.courses
   ```
-- Request a subset of active courses whose IDs are found in OneRoster's classes, filtered by their `sourcedId`:
+- Request a subset of active courses whose UIDs are found in OneRoster's classes, filtered by their `sourcedId`:
   ```ruby
   client.classes([course_1['sourcedId'], course_2['sourcedId'], …])
   ```